johnjameswhitman/hackduke2023backend/docs/lab/04_api_endpoints.md

 Django Ninja provides a documentation viewer out of the box that we can use to see the _shapes_ of API requests and responses, and interact with endpoints.
-Make sure you're running the API (`python manage.py runserver`), and then navigate to the following URL to view the docs:
+Make sure you're running the API (`docker-compose up -d`), and then navigate to the following URL to view the docs:
 [http://127.0.0.1:8000/api/docs](http://127.0.0.1:8000/api/docs).